verybadidea/Another-freebasic-miner/README.md

 * use player size struct, AABB? note: height not centered with tile
 * build stuff
 * Change anim.start(), supply array instead of first image + numImages
+* Check player object distance?
+* Collect a resource, show resource object ball -> items list? can drop as well?

 Done:
+* 13-04-2020: Miner does not move on to ladder when standing and pressing down (for drilling down)
+* 13-04-2020: miner::isStanding(), isWalking(), isClimbing() added
+* 13-04-2020: miner::tryWalk(), tryClimb(), tryFall() do not set state via return
 * 05-04-2020: Fix -22, +22, change resource: resourceImgId(i), collectImgId(i)
 * 12-03-2020: Only show inventory while <tab> is pressed
 * 12-03-2020: Flower stuff cleaned up